 How much does drink at a bar in the Piazzetta cost?

 Although you may have been led to believe that a drink in Capri's Piazzetta will cost you an arm and a leg, in reality, prices are comparable to those applied by any fashionable bar in any Italian city.
-A coffee served at your table will cost about 4 euro, an aperitif approximately 10 euro.
+A coffee served at your table will cost about EUR 5, an aperitif approximately EUR 12.

 The Piazzetta has always been the center of life on the island.
 In the past, it served as market square, where fish, vegetables and, occasionally, meat (until recent times meat was a rare commodity), was sold.
 In 1938, the young islander, Raffaele Vuotto, placed a few tables outside his bar in the Piazzetta and from that moment on, the square became a fashionable meeting place for both locals and visitors who, until that time, had socialized either at home or in the island's hotels.